mastiff-systems343/mastiff-systems/_posts/2025-06-04-Welcome-to-Our-Cybersecurity-Blog-Series.md

  - Training staff to recognize cyber threats
  - Complying with regulations like HIPAA, PCI-DSS, or FTC Safeguards

-Cybersecurity isn’t just a technical issue—it’s essential for business continuity.
+Cybersecurity isn’t just a technical issue, it’s essential for business continuity.

 #### The Consequences of a Cyberattack Can Include: